italiangrid/storm/release-notes/StoRM-v1.11.15.md

 ##### Upgrade StoRM repository

-Starting from StoRM v1.11.14 we migrated StoRM production repository.
-We also created a beta and a nightly yum repository too.
+Starting from StoRM v1.11.14 the production repository has been migrated.
+In addiction, beta and nightly yum repositories have been created.

 Read how to install/upgrade StoRM repositories into the [Downloads][downloads-page] section.